opencog/atomspace/Design-Notes-C.md

 The DPLL algo takes a "global" view of the collection of assertions, then trims off trees, leaving behind a kernel which must then be exhaustively explored (perhaps diagonalized, even, as kernels often are.)
-The determination and location of cuts is autmated, reducing the overall size of the satisfaction issue.
+The determination and location of cuts is automated, reducing the overall size of the satisfaction issue.

 The idea of the Link Grammar jigsaw pieces is to remove the asymmetry of